Mutekichi/style-checker-api-server/README.md

 ## Note

-Ensure that you have the necessary permissions and have set up your AWS account correctly to use the Claude API.
+Ensure that you have the necessary permissions and credentials to access the OpenAI API or AWS services.